kivy/buildozer/docs/source/contribute.rst

 A recipe allows you to compile libraries / python extension for the mobile.
-Most of the time, the default compilation instructions doesn't work for the target, as ARM compiler / Android NDK introduce specifities that the library you want doesn't handle correctly, and you'll need to patch.
+Most of the time, the default compilation instructions doesn't work for the target, as ARM compiler / Android NDK introduce specificities that the library you want doesn't handle correctly, and you'll need to patch.
 Also, because the Android platform cannot load more than 64 inline dynamic libraries, we have a mechanism to bundle all of them in one to ensure you'll not hit this